flavienbwk/book-devops/eng/AUDIOBOOK.md

 It's common to hear about a so-called continuous integration "pipeline", which accompanies other terms in the CI/CD tech universe.
 Let's define the most common ones:

-- Job: a task/script triggered automatically upon an event ;
+- A Job is a task or script triggered automatically upon an event ;
-- Pipeline: a sequence of jobs ;
+- A Pipeline is a sequence of jobs ;
-- Stages: the three steps of a continuous integration pipeline (build, test, deploy) ;
+- Stages are generally the three steps of a continuous integration pipelines (build, test, deploy) ;
-- Build: stage containing jobs ensuring the code compiles correctly, and the Docker image builds properly with the directory contents ;
+- The "Build" stage includes jobs ensuring the code compiles correctly, and the Docker image builds properly with the directory contents ;
-- Test: jobs checking the code/contribution's conformity ;
+- The "Test" stage includes jobs checking the code/contribution's conformity ;
-  - Examples:
-    - Ensure code maintainability: using tools like SonarQube or linters such as black for Python or KubeLinter for Kubernetes configurations (cf. OpenSSF Best Practices, chapter "Securing your software supply chain").
-    - Check the contribution doesn't introduce security vulnerabilities: with software like Quay Clair, Jfrog X-Ray, ClamAV, or the OpenSSF Scorecards.
-    - Ensure the code passes unit tests (cf. chapter "Test-driven development").
-    - Verify documentation conformity: As software evolves over time, code snippets in documentation might become outdated and dysfunctional.
-Istio developed a tool to automatically ensure these snippets are updated.
-It extracts them from the documentation's Markdown files and converts them into testable executables.
-    - Check the composition of a Docker container.
-- Deploy: jobs executing actions impacting the infrastructure or production (cf. chapter "Continuous Deployment").
+- The "Deploy" stage includes jobs executing actions impacting the infrastructure or production.
-  - Examples:
-    - Deploy a software update ;
-    - Add a compliant development dependency ;
-    - Execute administrative actions.

 As mentioned earlier, the advantage of a continuous integration pipeline is also to test the pushed code across multiple environments automatically: your development and pre-production environments before deploying to production.
 However, these multi-environment pipelines introduce additional complexity, which requires a larger technical team to manage.

 Within a software factory, technologies such as GitLab Runners, GitHub Actions, or services like Circle CI are used to execute continuous integration tasks.

-### Continuous deployment (CD)
+### Continuous deployment

-Continuous deployment (CD) is a DevOps practice that allows the triggering of administrative actions or the deployment and updating of software in production.
+Continuous deployment (abbreviated CD) is a DevOps practice that allows the triggering of administrative actions or the deployment and updating of software in production.
 The triggering is not necessarily automated, but the applied actions are coded.
 This means they are predictable, traceable, and replicable.
 This reduces the time to provide a new feature to its users, minimizing manual intervention and the risk of errors by administrators.

 This practice aligns with the principle of "continuous delivery", which encompasses steps prior to deployment.
 For instance, publishing the binaries or images of the software's latest version, or creating the latest release of the project in the software factory.

 Most of the time, continuous deployment pipelines are technically similar to continuous integration pipelines.
 For example, they replay tasks from continuous integration pipelines before deploying the software.
-However, they might require more specific parameters, such as environment variables or secrets (e.g., Hashicorp Vault, Akeyless, Keywhiz, Conjur).
+However, they might require more specific parameters, such as environment variables or secrets (e.g., Hashicorp Vault or Conjur).
 Indeed, deployed software often relies on environment variables to run correctly on a target infrastructure.

-It is common to encounter different qualification/pre-production (staging) and production environments.
+It is common to encounter different staging and production environments.
 These validate the proper functioning of software before its production release.
-Continuous deployment pipelines automate all or part of this process, optionally adding smoke tests or functional tests (see chapter "Test-driven development").
+Continuous deployment pipelines automate all or part of this process, optionally adding smoke tests or functional tests.

 Initially, the goal is to at least automate the update of your software in production.
 You can do this similarly to continuous integration pipelines, using GitLab Runners or GitHub Actions.

 More advanced practices exist for seasoned users.
 As discussed in the "GitOps" chapter, our git repository is the "single source of truth" for software.
 Therefore, infrastructure should ideally rely on it to determine the expected state of software in production.
-For instance, ArgoCD continually checks for changes in a git repository on a specific branch (often main or master).
+For instance, ArgoCD continually checks for changes in a git repository on a specific branch (often "main" or "master").
 When ArgoCD detects a change, it attempts to deploy the very latest version of the monitored software.

-Tools like ArgoCD (fig. <spanc/>\ref{fig:2022argocdinterface}), Flux, Spinnaker, or Jenkins X allow visual tracking of software deployment status.
+Tools like ArgoCD or Jenkins X allow visual tracking of software deployment status.
 They shine in a Cloud environment, observing the state of each micro-service.

-!ArgoCD interface for tracking software deployment.\label{fig:2022argocdinterface}

 Built on the same mechanics, it's possible to deploy multiple instances of software simultaneously.
 For instance, during a code review in a merge request, you can configure ArgoCD to temporarily and independently deploy this "under evaluation" version of the software.
 This technique allows engineers to quickly test software, rather than deploying it themselves.
-The URLs often look like this: `wxyz.staging.myapp.com`.
+The URLs often look like `xyz.staging.myapp.com`.

 Using these same tools, you can adopt and automate a blue/green deployment strategy.
 This technique gradually shifts users to a new software version, ensuring it functions properly.
-The idea is to instantiate the new software version (green) alongside the current one (blue).
+The idea is to instantiate the new software version (the green one) alongside the current one (the blue one).
 The system then directs a limited proportion of users to the new software (e.g., 10%).
 This proportion is gradually increased over a set period, while measuring the error rate for each request.
 If the rate is the same or lower than the previous deployment, the software is rolled out to all users.
 Otherwise, deployment is canceled, and the old version remains in production.

 Even more advanced tools exist to address large-scale deployment challenges.
 We'll explore Palantir's Apollo as an example in the chapter "Deploying simultaneously in different environments".

 Moreover, continuous deployment pipelines are not limited to software deployment or administrative task launches.
 They can be the starting point for monitoring your software.
 For instance, a continuous deployment pipeline can set up a Prometheus / Grafana instance and start sending its activity logs.
 Deploying your software doesn't mark the end of your infrastructure's resilience cycle: now you need to monitor it.
 We'll delve into these techniques in the chapter "Measure Everything".

-\newpage

 ## Measuring everything